-Soon after this partnership formed, Caroline Sinclair hired them to take over construction of her home when the original Mansion architect, Maximilian Allardt, had to return to St. Louis when his daughter fell ill in 1884.
+Soon after this partnership formed, Caroline Sinclair hired them to take over construction of her home when the original mansion architect, Maximilian Allardt, had to return to Indianapolis when his daughter fell ill in 1884.

 Henry Saville Josselyn was born in Dayton, Ohio, in 1849.
 The son of a builder-architect, Josselyn received seven years of on-site training prior to formalizing his education at MIT.
 Josselyn spent only six months in the program but maintained his friendship with Taylor after leaving in 1877.

 Josselyn contributed to several projects in Iowa before traveling to Europe in 1879.
 Josselyn brought the creativity to the firm and was also active in the American Institute of Architects.
 After Taylor’s death, Josselyn continued to practice until 1929; he died in Cedar Rapids five years later.

 Among other buildings, Josselyn and Taylor were responsible for several Cedar Rapids and Iowa City landmarks, including:

 - Security Building (1908 – shown above right)